 Tuscarora corn flourished on the reservation until the boom in highly mechanized industrial agriculture began in the 1950s.
 As industrialization took over, only a few families grew the traditional corn.
 One of the few families who grew the corn was the Rickard family, more specifically Norton Rickard, who died a respected tribal elder in 2009.

 I was fortunate enough to be able to visit my family on the reservation for Thanksgiving.
 While I was sitting on the land of my great-grandfather, Chief Clinton Rickard, I began to feel in the soil both the spiritual and ecological importance of the three sisters.

 Ecologically speaking, the farmland cannot afford to not to have all three sisters grow on it.
 The corn provides a pole for the bean plants to climb, the beans provide the nitrogen to the soil that the other plants use, and the squash spreads along the ground, blocking the sunlight, helping prevent the growth of weeds.
 The squash leaves also act as a “living mulch”, creating a micro-climate to retain moisture in the soil.

 Without industrialized farming techniques, these plants would be able to sustain themselves.
 They are resilient through assimilation, however, and are still being grown despite the use of the “newer” farming techniques taught to Natives through forced assimilation.

 Spiritually speaking, I found myself in deep contemplative thought throughout my fieldwork.
-I personally believe that far too often, nature provides us with beautiful depictions of different spiritual and religious promises.
+I personally believe that far too often, nature provides us with beautiful depictions of different spiritual promises.